 PERFORMANCE RESPONSIBILITIES: include the following.
-Other duties may be assigned.

 - Ability to enforce project contract provisions